nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 |Visible|Set to false to hide the field (but it is still searchable).|

 For very fine control, you can set any of the other properties supported in the javascript by supplying property name, value pairs to the constructor, or by adding these properties to the field's `Options` JObject later in the code (the Form's `this` property can return the FieldAttribute for any field by name).

+You can make a field into a select drop-down by calling `MakeSelect(IEnumerable<JObject> values)`.
+Values is an enumerable list of JObjects which contain as a minimum an id (to place in the field when returning the value) and a value (to display to the user).

 All the Form classes have a field called `Data`, which may be set to a JToken containing the form data - if none is supplied, the DataTable and List forms will make an Ajax callback to get the data to the current method with `Listing` added to the end.